Our ponte knit is the finest in the marketplace. Compared to other ponte, it has:

 Wash and dry the fabric (and finished garments) on delicate cycle.
 Over-drying is damaging to any fabric, and this one is no exception.
 Pre-washing relaxes the fabric to its original length:width proportions if it was stretched a bit in manufacturing.
 However I haven’t found a need to allow extra yardage for shrinkage.

 Ponte can be sewn with either a 3-thread or 4-thread serged seam or a traditional 5/8″ seam pressed-open seam.
 For maximum durability – especially in fitted garments – you’ll want a bit of stretch built into the seams.
-For a pressed-open seam you can either stretch the fabric a bit as you sew or choose the smallest zigzag stitch setting.
+For a pressed-open seam you can either stretch the fabric a bit as you sew or choose the narrowest zigzag stitch setting.

 I most often use self-binding or a rib-style trim finish for neckline and armhole edges rather than traditional facings.
 The fabric has enough stretch that I usually skip zippers and make the garments as pull-ons instead.
 But the fabric is stable enough for traditional construction methods if you prefer.